-Today we continue the sixth installment in our ongoing Southern Baptist Voices series–a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
+We continue the sixth installment in our Southern Baptist Voices Series—a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
 You can read more about the series here, and in Dr. Kenneth Keathley's introductory essay.
-Other installments have included Dr. William A. Dembski's exchange with Darrel Falk on Darwinism's theological neutrality, Dr. James Dew's conversation with Dr. Ard Louis on Teleology, Theistic Evolution and Intelligent Design, and Dr. John Hammett exploring Evolutionary Creationism and the Imago Dei in conversation with Dr. Tim O'Connor.
-The most recent exchange between Dr. Bruce A. Little and Dr. Robert Bishop focused on essentialism and the several biblically-consistent positions on human being.
+Other installments have included Dr. William A. Dembski's exchange with Darrel Falk on Darwinism's theological neutrality, Dr. James Dew's conversation with Dr. Ard Louis on Teleology, Theistic Evolution and Intelligent Design, and Dr. John Hammett exploring Evolutionary Creationism and the Imago Dei in conversation with Dr. Tim O'Connoror, and Dr. Bruce A. Little and Dr. Robert Bishop focusing on essentialism and the several biblically-consistent positions on human being.

 Is non-human death an evil?